Miami Springs Senior High School: School uniforms

 The school uniform policy was first implemented in 2003.
 As of August 2003, shirts must be collared and may be white, yellow, gold, garnet, or red.
 Pants must be black, blue jeans, or khakis.

 Miami Springs is one of the few entirely closed campuses in the Miami metropolitan area.
 It was one of the most expensive high schools to build because it was also the first to include climate control (unlike the Mediterranean courtyard-style architecture used in most other high schools), and thus was able to succeed in the humid, tropical climate of Miami.

-Demographics

-Just as in the city of Miami Springs, over the years the proportion of Hispanics has been steadily rising as whites have continued to leave the area, while other races have maintained stable proportions since the school desegregated in the late 1970s.